Himanshuwagh/ml-fast-api/Readme.md

 ## 🚀 Simple ML Prediction API (FastAPI)

 This project is a lightweight REST API built using **FastAPI** that serves a **pre-trained dummy machine learning model**.
 The API accepts a numeric input via a GET request and returns a numeric prediction as JSON.
-It is designed for easy local use and cloud deployment on free-tier platforms like **Render**, **Railway**, or **Fly.io**.
+It is designed for easy local use and cloud deployment on free-tier platforms like **Render**

 ---